Mistake #3: Not Being Aware of Costs

 It’s important to note that these totals don’t include traditional expenses related to fees and the costs of everyday life.
 Additional considerations include:

-Room and Board: In most cases, this term refers to living and eating on campus.
-However, even if you live in an apartment or house, you should still factor in the additional costs of living near your school.
+Room and Board: This term usually refers to living and eating on campus.
+However, even if you live in an apartment or house, you should still consider the additional costs of living near your school.
 For example, if you move to Los Angeles to attend a specific program, you may find that your household expenses increase when set against the cost of living in your original city.

-Books: Culinary school has less of a focus on book learning overall, but you still might be expected to purchase textbooks and cookbooks.
-These are rarely cheap, and can come in at $200 per book for several books each semester
+Books: Culinary school focuses less on book learning overall, but you still might be expected to purchase textbooks and cookbooks.
+These are rarely cheap and can come in at $200 per book for several books each semester

 Tools/Equipment: Items like knives, kitchen attire, and shoes are often not included in your overall tuition expenses.
 Because you may be required to meet school standards and only purchase these items on campus, the costs might be higher than what you might pay for items from your traditional supply store.

-Lab Fees: If you’re in culinary school, chances are you’ll be spending quite a bit of time in the kitchen labs.
-Most culinary schools charge additional fees for use of kitchens and kitchen equipment, which are not counted in tuition.
-Make sure you learn upfront which lab fees will be tacked on to your bill.
+Lab Fees: If you’re in culinary school, chances are you’ll spend quite a bit of time in the kitchen labs.
+Most culinary schools charge additional fees for using kitchens and kitchen equipment, which are not included in tuition.
+Ensure you learn which lab fees will be tacked on to your bill upfront.

 Culinary School Myths and “Guarantees”